Tony Trabert: Post-playing career

 After retiring from the game, Trabert enjoyed a 33-year career (1971–2004) as a tennis and golf analyst for CBS, covering events such as the US Open.
 During many of those years, he teamed with Pat Summerall and was the lead commentator at the US Open.
 The popularity of their broadcasts helped propel the US Open into an annual financial success for CBS and the United States Tennis Association.
 He was also the US Davis Cup team captain from 1976 to 1980.
 Trabert's captaincy is remembered by his frustration in dealing with the egos of younger players like John McEnroe and for his racket-wielding expulsion of anti-apartheid protesters who ran onto the court during a Davis Cup match against South Africa at the Newport Beach Tennis Club in California in April 1977.

 In 1980 he had a small cameo role on the television show "Hart to Hart", Season 1, episode 24.
 He played a tennis pro at a tennis club.

 He was also a tennis author and was a motivational speaker.
 In 1988, he published the book Trabert on Tennis, sharing his insights on the game from a player's, coach's, and commentator's standpoint.
-In 1970, with the encouragement of Dr. Toby Freedman, Trabert opened Trabert Tennis Camp in Ojai, California at Thacher School, and then one in Pebble Beach, California for ages 8–18.
+In 1970, with the encouragement of Dr.Toby Freedman and Dale Jensen, Trabert opened the Tony Trabert Tennis Camp in Ojai, California at Thacher School, and then one in Pebble Beach, California for ages 8–18.

 Trabert served as president of the International Tennis Hall of Fame in Newport, Rhode Island from 2001 to 2011.

 In 2004, he announced his retirement from broadcasting while commentating at the Wimbledon Championships.

 Trabert resided in Ponte Vedra Beach, Florida with Vicki Trabert, his wife of 30 years, and their grandchildren.
 They had five children (two of his and three of hers) and 14 grandchildren.

 Trabert died at age 90 at his home in Ponte Vedra Beach, Florida, on February 3, 2021.

 Awards and honors

 In 1970, Trabert was inducted into the International Tennis Hall of Fame in Newport, Rhode Island.
 He was enshrined into the Cincinnati Tennis Hall of Fame in 2002 together with Billy Talbert.
-On September 8 2014, Trabert was inducted into the United States Tennis Association's Court of Champions prior to the US Open men's singles final.
+On September 8, 2014, Trabert was inducted into the United States Tennis Association's Court of Champions prior to the US Open men's singles final.